nickhstr/goweb/README.md

 `make` or `make install`

 ### Workflow
-Run `make -l` to view the available common tasks, such as linting, testing, etc.
+Run `make help` to view the available common tasks, such as linting, testing, etc.